Anand Abhyankar: Career

-Personal life

-Abhyankar was born and brought up in Nagpur, Maharashtra.
-He was born in a middle-class family to Moreshwar and Ashadevi on 2 June 1963.
-His father was a labour welfare officer and his mother worked in the Post and Telegraph department.
-Abhyankar did his education till 12th standard from Nagpur and then moved to Pune, Maharashtra.
-He graduated in Commerce from the Garware College.
-He also worked in Bajaj Auto for over two years before turning to acting professionally.

 Death

 Abhyankar died in a car crash on Mumbai-Pune Expressway on 23 December 2012, when his Suzuki Wagon R was hit by a tempo (an Indian 3-wheel vehicle) coming from the opposite direction.
 He was returning to Mumbai after finishing the shoot of his upcoming film Duniyadari.
 Akshay Pendse, his co-star from the TV show Mala Sasu Havi and his two-year-old son Pratyush Pendse, also died in the same crash.
 Abhyankar is survived by his wife Anjali, a daughter and a son.
 His family filed for compensation in Motor Accident Claims Tribunal and received ₹72 lakh in 2018.